osrf/gazebo_design/improve_sensors/add_clock_noise.md

 1. Create a sensor with no clock model specified and test that IMU sensor time is equal to global time.
-1. Create a single Guassian clock noise model and test that IMU sensor time is perturbed correctly.
+1. Create a single Gaussian clock noise model and test that IMU sensor time is perturbed correctly.

 ## Pull Requests ##